William Shakespeare: Early life

 After the birth of the twins, Shakespeare left few historical traces until he is mentioned as part of the London theatre scene in 1592.
 The exception is the appearance of his name in the "complaints bill" of a law case before the Queen's Bench court at Westminster dated Michaelmas Term 1588 and 9 October 1589.
 Scholars refer to the years between 1585 and 1592 as Shakespeare's "lost years".
 Biographers attempting to account for this period have reported many apocryphal stories.
 Nicholas Rowe, Shakespeare's first biographer, recounted a Stratford legend that Shakespeare fled the town for London to escape prosecution for deer poaching in the estate of local squire Thomas Lucy.
 Shakespeare is also supposed to have taken his revenge on Lucy by writing a scurrilous ballad about him.
 Another 18th-century story has Shakespeare starting his theatrical career minding the horses of theatre patrons in London.
 John Aubrey reported that Shakespeare had been a country schoolmaster.
 Some 20th-century scholars suggested that Shakespeare may have been employed as a schoolmaster by Alexander Hoghton of Lancashire, a Catholic landowner who named a certain "William Shakeshafte" in his will.
 Little evidence substantiates such stories other than hearsay collected after his death, and Shakeshafte was a common name in the Lancashire area.

 London and theatrical career

 It is not known definitively when Shakespeare began writing, but contemporary allusions and records of performances show that several of his plays were on the London stage by 1592.
-By then, he was sufficiently known in London to be attacked in print by the playwright Robert Greene in his Groats-Worth of Wit:
+By then, he was sufficiently known in London to be attacked in print by the playwright Robert Greene in his Groats-Worth of Wit from that year: